MASLAB/camera-how-to/README.md

 sudo apt install ros-jazzy-v4l2-camera
 ```

-To get images more quickly, we will also need `image-transport` to enable compression.
+To get images more quickly, we will also need `image-transport-plugins` to enable compression.
 Install it with:

 ```shell
 sudo apt install ros-jazzy-image-transport-plugins